 My publications include peer-reviewed scientific and scholarly articles, professional articles, criticism and reviews, newspaper columns and two books.
+I begin a new column soon in The Property Chronicle - www.propertychronicle.com.
 My article in Frontiers in Psychology, From Savannas to Settlements: Exploring Cognitive Foundations for the Design of Urban Spaces, is considered a breakthrough in understanding how early human survival influenced the form of cities.
 The following books are available on Amazon.

 - Brown, M. Gordon.
 2016.
 Access, Property and American Urban Space.
 New York & Abington, Oxon, UK: Routledge/Taylor & Francis.
 Examines long-term changes in American urban configurations related to 40-year decreases in entrepreneurship and average annual economic productivity and their impact on spatial transaction costs.